Lejeunea hodgsoniana: Distribution and habitat

 Lejeunea hodgsoniana is found throughout New Zealand, with a range extending from the Kermadec Islands in the north (29°S) to Pitt Island in the Chatham Islands in the south (44°S).
 It primarily occurs in coastal and lowland areas, typically at elevations below 100 m, though it has been found as high as 520 m above sea level in the Kermadec Islands.
 The species is particularly well-represented in the northern half of New Zealand's North Island, where it occurs on numerous offshore islands including the Poor Knights Islands, islands of the Hauraki Gulf (such as Little Barrier Island), and the Mercury Islands.
 On the mainland, it has been recorded from North Cape southward to Port Waikato and Hamilton.
 In the southern North Island, it is mainly found in coastal areas around Wellington, including the eco-sanctuary Zealandia.
 The species has only one known location in the South Island, at the base of Farewell Spit.

 Lejeunea hodgsoniana grows primarily on tree bark in coastal forests and scrubland.
-It shows a particular affinity for mahoe trees (Melicytus species), being found on Melicytus ramiflorus throughout most of its range, M. chathamicus in the Chatham Islands, and M. aff. ramiflorus in the Kermadec Islands.
+It shows a particular affinity for māhoe trees (Melicytus species), being found on Melicytus ramiflorus throughout most of its range, M. chathamicus in the Chatham Islands, and M. aff. ramiflorus in the Kermadec Islands.
 However, it has been recorded growing on a wide variety of other native and introduced trees, including pūriri (Vitex lucens), karaka (Corynocarpus laevigatus), and even apple trees (Malus domestica).

 While primarily found on tree bark, the species occasionally grows on shaded rocks, particularly in stream beds.
 It has been found on various rock types including serpentinite, basalt, and basaltic andesite.
 The species often grows alongside other small liverworts and mosses, forming mixed communities of bryophytes.